Beyond general relativity: gravitational waves in non-minimally coupled theories: Example models

 \subsection{Summary and numerical illustration}

 The three theories we have analyzed each contribute multiple beyond-GR parameters or functions, with the KR and dark photon models being the most similar.
 We summarize all of the non-zero terms in Table \ref{table1} and illustrate the effects of each model on the waveform in Figs.~\ref{fig:waveform-kr}-\ref{fig:waveform-U1}.
+For the figures, we use a frequency-domain inspiral waveform in the stationary phase approximation, which is effectively a TaylorF2-type inspiral waveform, written as $\tilde{h}(f) = \mathcal{A}(f)e^{i\Psi(f)}$ \cite{Sathyaprakash1991,Droz1999,Buonanno2009}.
+We inherit the standard GR inspiral structure, in which the phase is computed up to the usual PN expansion (3.5PN TaylorF2-type phasing, as commonly used in LIGO analyses \cite{Blanchet2002,Arun:2008kb,LIGOScientific:2018mvr}), while the amplitude is kept at leading PN order (``restricted" waveform) \cite{Cutler1994}.
+The parity-violating corrections are implemented only at the level of propagation, where amplitude birefringence enters at relative 1.5PN order, while phase birefringence enters at a much higher PN order ($\sim$5.5 PN); this is consistent with the frequency-dependent corrections expected from modified dispersion relations and ppE-type parameterizations \cite{Yunes:2009hc,Mirshekari_2012}.